mirandrom/mcgill-nlp.github.io/README.md

 ## Create a profile page

-> ![NOTE]
+> [!NOTE]
-> If you are having a hard time in this section, try to copy from someone else's profile and modify it.
+> *If you are having a hard time in this section, try to copy from someone else's profile and modify it.*

 To have your own profile, you can create a new file called `<username>.md` in the [`_pages_/profiles` directory](_pages_/profiles).
 Note that `<username>` will determine the URL of the file, so choose carefully.
 You will need to add the following at the top:
 ```yaml